Incident Management is not available on the Datadog for Government site.

 Note: In addition to exporting from an incident, data on the Clipboard can be exported to a new dashboard or a notebook.

-You can declare an incident directly from a monitor by clicking the export button on the graph and then clicking Declare incident.
+You can declare an incident directly from a monitor by clicking Declare incident.
 The incident creation modal appears, and the monitor is added into the incident as a signal.

 You can also add a monitor to an existing incident.

-In the incidents UI, click the New Incident button to create an incident.
+In the Datadog UI, click New Incident to create an incident.

 Once you have the Datadog integration enabled on Slack, from any Slack channel you can use the slash command